standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

-“Mother, ought not Mr. Burgess’ bacon to be kept hot?” said Mr. Merry, his voice conveying {13}criticism of Mr. Burgess, and the need of diplomacy with him.
+“Mother, ought not Mr. Burgess’ bacon to be kept hot?” said Mr. Merry, his voice conveying criticism of Mr. Burgess, and the need of diplomacy with him.

 “We do not usually expect people to come down